ottobricks/credit-risk-study-case/credit-risk/intro.md

 This section is a summarized version of {ref}`result-assessment`
 ```

-Result assessment is based only on 34,418 observations out of the 73,086 provided, roughly the 50% latest observations -- see ()[splitting-ml-dataset] for more info.
+Result assessment is based only on 34,418 observations out of the 73,086 provided, roughly the 50% latest observations -- see {ref}`splitting-ml-dataset` for more info.

 **Is that a problem?**